ariamdev/ariamdev/README.md

 ## About Me:

-🌱 I’m currently learning Java & Spring Framework at @IT-Academy-BCN.<br>
+🌱 I’m just finished my bootcamp of Java & Spring Framework at @IT-Academy-BCN.<br>
 👩‍💼 I used to work in International Sales.<br>
 ✨ In my free time I love to play videogames, paint and hiking in the nature.<br>
 💬 We can talk in English, Spanish, Catalan, French & Japanese.<br>